-3D printing is an emerging technology in the geosciences that provides a fast, cost-effective way to transform digital designs into tangible models.
-These tangible models enable a physical representation of 3D geometries and enhance communication among researchers, students, technical management, and non-experts.
-Whereas digital models can be viewed only on a screen, a 3D printed model can be experienced with other senses: it can be viewed at different light angles and manipulated.
-For research purposes, 3D-printed models can be experimented with in the laboratory to validate numerical predictions of rock properties.
+3D printing provides a fast, cost-effective way to transform digital geoscience data into tangible models that enable the physical representation of complex 3D geometries.
+3D-printed models enhance communication among researchers, students, technical management, and non-experts, because those models can be manipulated "in the real world".
+For research purposes, physical models can be experimented upon in the laboratory to validate numerical predictions of rock properties to understand various scenarios of fluid flow in reservoir formations.
+This two-day course is designed to cover broad topics related to 3D printing applications in reservoir characterization, carbon capture and storage as well as energy transition.